-The Diagnostic Image Analysis Group (DIAG) of the Radboud University Medical Center, Nijmegen, is offering one PhD position for the project Foresight of blindness: Extracting imaging biomarkers for progression of age-related macular degeneration with deep learning
+The Diagnostic Image Analysis Group (DIAG) of the Radboud University Medical Center, Nijmegen, is offering a PhD position for the project Foresight of blindness: Extracting imaging biomarkers for progression of age-related macular degeneration with deep learning.

-Age-related macular degeneration (AMD) remains the leading cause of blindness in the elderly, affecting more than 50 million Europeans.
-About 15% of affected patients progress to irreversible vision changes and, ultimately, blindness.
-Therapies to slow progression are becoming available, but clinicians are currently insecure to foresee who will progress and will need swift action to save sight.
+Age-related macular degeneration (AMD) is the leading cause of blindness in elderly, affecting more than 50 million Europeans.
+About 15% of patients progress to irreversible vision changes and ultimately go blind.
+Therapies to slow progression are becoming available, but clinicians are currently not able to foresee who will progress and will need swift action to save sight.
 The goal of this project is to automatically extract reliable biomarkers from multimodal and longitudinal retinal images using deep learning that can predict AMD progression.
-How to effectively combine heterogeneous 2D and 3D data from different projections with deep learning architecture is a research question that will be addressed in this project, as well as the analysis of temporal evolution or the use of semi-supervised approaches when complete annotations are not available for some of the modalities.
+How to effectively combine heterogeneous 2D and 3D data from different projections with deep learning architectures is a research question that will be addressed in this project, as well as the analysis of temporal evolution of the imaging data.
+We are also interested to investigate semi-supervised approaches because complete annotations are not always available for all images.

 You will be part of a multidisciplinary team, consisting of machine learning and clinical researchers and will work closely with the Ophthalmology departments in RadboudUMC and ErasmusMC, as well as international groups and consortia.